 The Writers Block on Adam Street is an example of such a business.

-“A strictly coworking space like the very successful Writers Block in Nonantum can be categorized as ‘office’ and is therefor allowed,” Masler explained.
+“A strictly coworking space like the very successful Writers Block in Nonantum can be categorized as ‘office’ and is therefore allowed,” Masler explained.
 The new changes will allow for a bigger variety in shared collaborative businesses, including maker-spaces and culinary incubators.

 Cooking and amusement